dmarx/make_for_datascience/README.md

-﻿## Minimal demo of Gnu Make data analytics pipeline
+﻿## Demonstration of a fairly robust data science pipeline using Gnu Make

 To see a list of commands, run: